 Thousands of people each day are informed that their illness may be chronic.
 This means that although the illness may be treatable it is not curable.
 A chronic illness is one that is not likely to go away.

 The most common forms of illness that fall into this category are high blood pressure, high cholesterol, arthritis, and respiratory illness.
 Other widely recognized forms of chronic illness include Diabetes, Alzheimer’s, Asthma, Multiple Sclerosis, Chronic Fatigue Syndrome, and Chronic Heart Disease.

 It is estimated that about 45 percent of Americans suffer from some form of chronic illness.
 Approximately one out of every ten people who suffer from a chronic illness find their condition to be disabling.

-Staying Healthy Can Take a Little Creative Thinking
+Staying Warm Can Take A Little Creative Thinking

 It is simple logic that some rooms in the home will require more adapting than others.
 For disabled individuals it is the kitchen, bathroom, bedroom, and entrance ways which are areas of the home where difficulties are most likely to arise.

 These are key areas to consider purchasing gifts of assistive devices for: bathroom and kitchen are key areas.
 Providing aides or assistance in these areas can increase independence and help to prevent accidents from occurring there in the future.